ivyfung1/FAQs/README.md

 **Q:** Are there fees for every transaction?
 **A:** Yes.
 For the public chain, every transaction will have transaction fee to be paid in XEM.

-## Mosaic
-**Q:** Does Mosaic only represent coin or tokens or cryptocurrency?
-**A:** No. A mosaic can represent anything you set it to be.
-It can be representing units of cryptocurrency or any asset (Security token).